Help us meet the very best version of you

 - Online assessments

+Show us what you know.
 You may have been asked to complete some online assessments prior to your interview.
-These assessments are designed to provide us with additional insight that we may not gain through your CV or interview.
+These are designed to provide us with additional insight to your CV or interview and complement your application.

-• Focus on what you did.
-It’s easy to talk about what the team did, but we’re interested in you!
+Focus on your own contribution.
+It’s easy to talk about what you’ve achieved within a team, but we’re interested in you.
 What did you do?
 What was your contribution?
 How did that affect the overall outcome?
 Don’t be afraid to blow your own trumpet!

 • the Situation